Fox-ML-infrastructure/FoxML_Core/LEGAL/PRIVACY_POLICY.md

 - **No storage** — No data is stored in international locations
 - **Client-controlled** — All data remains in client-controlled infrastructure

-**For consulting engagements, data location is determined by the client.**

 ---